This Article's Contents

 The PETTY GOD is, I believe, Nearly Universal – Sort of Like the GOOD GOD.

-But unlike the Good God, the Petty God is not self-existent, not an eternal spirit, not objectively superior to any or all of creation.
+But unlike the real God, the Good One (see post) , this cheap imitation God is not self-existent, not an eternal spirit, not objectively superior to any or all of creation.

 But it is available to any and all humans anywhere.
 Further, it is a very strongly attractive deity to humans; it exerts a very strong draw on many of us who are religious or religiously inclined.